Evans Bay

-Evans Bay, located in Wellington Harbour, New Zealand, between the Miramar Peninsula and Hataitai, was the site of New Zealand's first patent slip and served as Wellington's international flying-boat terminal from 1938 until 1956.
+Evans Bay (Ākau Tangi) is a large bay at the southern end of Wellington Harbour, New Zealand.
+Located between the Miramar Peninsula and Hataitai, it was the site of New Zealand's first patent slip and served as Wellington's international flying-boat terminal from 1938 until 1956.
 It is named after George Samuel Evans, an early Wellington settler.

 Geography

 Evans Bay is a large U-shaped bay within Wellington Harbour.
 Within the bay are smaller features such as Balaena Bay, Hataitai Beach and Shelly Bay.
 Prior to the Haowhenua earthquake in about 1460 AD, Miramar was an island and Evans Bay would have been open to Lyall Bay.
 Today it is bounded by the Miramar peninsula to the east, the Rongotai isthmus to the south, and a hilly ridge forming part of Hataitai to the west.
 Formerly the Waipapa Stream flowed from the valley in Hataitai into the head of Evans Bay near the bluff at Wellington Road, creating a large swampy delta.
 The shoreline of the bay in this area was known by Māori as Te Akau-tangi ("the crying shore", or "the murmuring shore").
 An 1890 map names the beach at the head of the bay as Tangahakau Beach.
-Another Māori name suggested for Evans Bay is Kokotahi te Taniwha.Considerable reclamation has been undertaken at the southern end of the bay.
+Another Māori name suggested for Evans Bay is Kokotahi te Taniwha.

+Considerable reclamation has been undertaken at the southern end of the bay.
 Kilbirnie Park and Cobham Drive sit on reclaimed land.

 Evans Bay as an unofficial Wellington suburb nestles at the western side of the bay between Hataitai, Kilbirnie and Rongotai.
 According to the 2018 census, the population of Evans Bay was 1122 people living in 435 dwellings.
 Evans Bay Intermediate School is to the south at the head of the bay.